 She is down, and the shearers discuss what they might have done differently!

 It is Sam’s turn to be shorn.

-The shearers finished 24 alpacas and one llama in about three hours.
-The shearers were paid, the fiber was loaded in the trailer, tools were put away, the floor was swept, and our alpacas were all a little bit lighter.
-And cooler!
+It took about three hours for the shearers to shear 24 alpacas and one llama.
+The shearers were paid, the fiber was loaded in the trailer, tools were put away, the floor was swept, and our alpacas were all a little bit lighter, and cooler!

 The sloppy joes were ready but it was only 10am.

 Grandson Keandre’ and son Aaron take a break.

 We loaded up and headed to another alpaca farm nearby to help with shearing there.
 Finally, with another herd shorn, we sat in the sunshine and enjoyed some lunch.
 All that fiber can wait for another day!